christopherk26/InConstruction4800/README.md

 | **Lucide React**        | Icons (e.g., house, bell)            | FR 5.2                   | `./components/`              |
 | **Radix UI**            | Accessible UI primitives             | N/A                      | `./components/ui/`           |

-*Note*: The SRS’s React Native mobile app (FR 4.1.2) and PostgreSQL (FR 4.2.1) are not yet implemented; the focus is on a web-first approach with Firebase.

 ## Getting Started